PrasutiAI/VidyaX-Admission/replit.md

 # Student Admission Management Service

 ## Overview
 This project is an **enterprise-grade, AI-first** full-stack TypeScript application designed to manage the complete student admission lifecycle, from initial inquiry to final enrollment.
 It features a React frontend and an Express.js backend, providing a comprehensive administrative dashboard for managing admission cycles, student applications, seat configurations, document tracking, and intelligent decision support.
-The system is powered by **OpenAI GPT-5** for advanced AI capabilities and is **fully configurable** for any educational institution type.
+The system is powered by **OpenAI GPT-4o-mini** for advanced AI capabilities with intelligent rule-based fallback and is **fully configurable** for any educational institution type.
 Its purpose is to streamline admission processes, enhance decision-making with AI insights, and provide a robust platform for educational institutions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.